 With advanced configuration steps, it is possible to display an RTSP stream on a DAKboard screen using a Raspberry Pi DAKboard OS device with VLC.
 This video will only show on the DAKboard OS device and is recommended that the Pi4B or CPU v4 is used for best performance.
 Non-Pi4B Raspberry Pis will only display RTSP properly in Landscape orientation.
 Preview functions on DAKboard.com and other devices will not display the stream.

-For this setup we will be using the following RTSP stream, this is not a continuous stream and your results may vary:
+For this setup we will be using the following RTSP stream for sampling purposes, this is not a continuous stream and your results may vary:

 rtsp://wowzaec2demo.streamlock.net/vod/mp4:BigBuckBunny_115k.mp4

-- Install DAKboard OS per our instructions, you will need DAKboard OS 2.28 or later.
+- Install DAKboard OS per our instructions on the latest version.
 These steps were performed on a Raspberry Pi4B 2GB.

 - Access the command line of the DAKboard OS device.
 This can be done locally on the device with a keyboard and mouse by pressing CTRL+ALT+T to open a terminal or ALT+F4 to close the browser and use the start menu.
-Alternatively, you can SSH to the device, if you don't know the credentials you may contact support for them.
+Alternatively, you can SSH to the device after Configuring SSL and SSH on the device configuration page.

 - We need to give our startup sequence a VLC command to open our RTSP stream, transcode it, and offer it up locally for the DAKboard screen.
-Start by editing the chromium.sh (browser.sh for v3.52 and newer) file using the following commands, which is run on startup when the pi user logs in.
+Start by editing the run.sh, file using the following commands, which are run on startup when the pi user logs in.

 #!/bin/bash